zama-ai/fhevm-solidity/README.md

 ## About

-### What is fhEVM?
+### What is fhevm?

-**fhEVM** is a technology that enables confidential smart contracts on the EVM using fully homomorphic encryption (FHE).
+**fhevm** is a technology that enables confidential smart contracts on the EVM using fully homomorphic encryption (FHE).

-Thanks to a breakthrough in homomorphic encryption, fhEVM makes it possible to run confidential smart contracts on encrypted data, guaranteeing both confidentiality and composability with:
+Thanks to a breakthrough in homomorphic encryption, fhevm makes it possible to run confidential smart contracts on encrypted data, guaranteeing both confidentiality and composability with:

 - **End-to-end encryption of transactions and state:** Data included in transactions is encrypted and never visible to anyone.
 - **Composability and data availability on-chain:** States are updated while remaining encrypted at all times.